 Recommended livestock grazing levels are aimed at reducing erosion through trampling and allowing bare peat to revegetate.
-Grazing over winter (December to March) will be minimised, as the water table is higher during the winter and bog habitats are more prone to erosion, furthermore, there are fewer palatable species within the grassland sections of the Site over winter, forcing livestock to select sensitive bog and heath habitats for grazing.
+Grazing over winter (December to March) will be minimised, as the water table is higher during the winter and bog habitats are more prone to erosion, furthermore, there are fewer palatable species within the grassland sections of the sites over winter, forcing livestock to select sensitive bog and heath habitats for grazing.

 Grazing impacts within the proposed restoration areas would be managed via livestock fencing, enclosing the entire restoration areas.
-The forest-to-bog restoration area and the blanket bog restoration area to the north of the Site are already enclosed and not regularly used for livestock grazing, new fencing has therefore not been proposed for these areas.
-However grazing impacts should be monitored in these areas and the necessity for fencing, or an updated grazing programme should be reviewed following results.
-New fencing has been recommended for the area of blanket bog restoration to the south west of the site where livestock graze regularly in the area (indicative fencing locations are shown in SEI Figure 8.5.1).
+The forest-to-bog restoration areas and the blanket bog restoration area to the north of the Ben Sca site are already enclosed and not regularly used for livestock grazing, new fencing has therefore not been proposed for these areas.
+However grazing impacts should be monitored in these areas and the necessity for fencing or an updated grazing programme should be reviewed following results.
+New fencing has been recommended for the area of blanket bog restoration to the south-west of the Balmeanach site where livestock graze regularly in the area (indicative fencing locations are shown on SEI Figure V5.29).

 Livestock should be completely removed for the first three years after restoration to allow the bog to recover, after which an assessment should inform subsequent grazing.
-An assessment may indicate that continued exclusion of livestock is recommended, or there may be a benefit to low levels of grazing in appropriate seasons.
+An assessment may indicate that continued exclusion of livestock is recommended, or there may be a benefit in some areas to low levels of grazing in appropriate seasons.
 The recommended grazing level for bogs is 0.02 Livestock Units (LU)/ha/year^{27,28} (see Table 4-1 for details).
-Should livestock grazing be recommended after three years, grazing should take place within the summer/autumn season at the levels outlined in Table 4-1 and livestock would be removed during the winter to avoid erosion27.
+Should livestock grazing be recommended after three years, grazing should take place within the summer/autumn season at the levels outlined in Table 4-1 and livestock would be removed during the winter to avoid erosion26.